2023 Best Value Allied Health Professions Bachelor's Degree Schools in Missouri

 Read full report on Allied Health Professions at Saint Louis University

-St Louis College of Health Careers-Fenton landed the #10 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
+St Louis College of Health Careers-Fenton came in at #10 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in Missouri ranking.
 Located in the suburb of Fenton, SLCHC is a private for-profit school with a fairly small student population.

 Allied Health majors at SLCHC take out an average of $11,986 in student loans while working on their Bachelor's Degree.